What Else Science Requires of Time

 The confirmed theories of physics are our civilization’s most valuable tools for explaining, predicting, and understanding the natural phenomena that physicists study.
 One of the best features of a good theory in physics is that it allows us to calculate the results of many observations from few assumptions.
 We humans are lucky that we happen to live in a universe that is so explainable, predictable and understandable, and that is governed by so few laws.

 All laws were once assumed to be local in the sense that they need to mention only the here are now and not the there and then.
 Also, presumably these laws are the same at all times.
-We have no a priori reason to think physical theories must be time-reversible, local, and time-translation invariant, but these assumptions have been very fruitful throughout much of the history of physics—until new problems arose, such as in the description of quantum measurement and entanglement given below.
+We have no a priori reason to think physical theories must be time-reversible, local, and time-translation invariant, but these assumptions have been very fruitful throughout much of the history of physics.

-The laws of our fundamental theories contain many constants such as the fine-structure constant, the value for the speed of light, Planck’s constant, and the value of the mass of an electron.
-We cannot calculate those constants.
-Instead, we measure a constant as precisely as possible, and then select a specific value for the constant and place this value in the theories containing the constant.
-A virtue is to not have too many constants.
-If there were too many, then the theory could never be disproved by data and so would explain nothing and could be labeled as “pseudoscience.”
+The laws of our fundamental theories contain many constants such as the fine-structure constant, the value for the speed of light in a vacuum, Planck’s constant, and the value of the rest mass of an electron and proton.
+For some of these constants, such as the mass of a proton, the Standard Model indicates that we should be able to compute the value exactly, but practical considerations of solving the equations to obtain a value even to two decimal places have been insurmountable, so we make do with a good measurement.
+That is, we measure the constant as precisely as possible, and then select a best, specific value for the constant to place into the theories containing the constant.
+A virtue of a theory is to not have too many constants.
+If there were too many, then the theory could never be disproved by data because the constants could be changed to account for any data, and so the theory would explain nothing and would be pseudoscience.
 Regarding the divide between science and pseudoscience, the leading answer is that:

 what is really essential in order for a theory to be scientific is that some future information, such as observations or measurements, could plausibly cause a reasonable person to become either more or less confident of its validity.
 This is similar to Popper’s criteria of falsifiability, while being less restrictive and more flexible (Dan Hooper).